top of page

 Do Seawalls Erode Beaches?

-As discussed, there is a misconception tat seawalls only erode beaches.
+As discussed, there is a misconception that seawalls only erode beaches.
 One of the disadvantages of seawalls (if not designed properly) is that they can have negative effect on the immediate beach, through wave reflection and scour.
 They can also have negative effects on the surrounding beaches and adjacent properties.

 Therefore, it is critical to engage with experienced coastal engineers when considering seawalls as a solution for your site.